CSS is not being applied to the Control Panel

 If you find yourself unable to log in to your control panel, follow the steps below.

 - The first thing to try is the “Forgot Password?” link, which will ask for your email address.
-If the address is associated with an account in your installation, you will receieve an email with a link that lets you reset your password. phew!
+If the address is associated with an account in your installation, you will receive an email with a link that lets you reset your password. phew!
 Don’t forget to check your Spam/Junk folder in your email app for the email, just in case.

 - If that doesn’t work, ask another Super Admin on your site to log in and reset your password for you (and/or let you know what your username is.)